FEntwumS/FEntwumS.NetlistViewer/README.md

 ## I generated a netlist myself, but I can't seem to find it in the project explorer

 By default, OneWare Studio does not display `.json` files in the project explorer.
 To fix this, you will need to add the `.json` filetype manually.
-To do this, please right click on the project containing the netlist, choose the `Edit` option and add an entry `*.json` to the list `Files to Include`.
+To do this, please right-click on the project containing the netlist, choose the `Edit` option and add an entry `*.json` to the list `Files to Include`.

 ## `An internal server error occured.
 Please file a bug report if this problem persists.`

 First, please make sure that you have selected the correct device manufacturer and device family in the settings.
-If the design you are trying to view is written in VHDL, make sure that you have set the correct VHDL standard level in the settings (the default is 93c).
+If the design you are trying to view is written in VHDL, make sure that you have set the correct VHDL standard level in the project settings (the default is 93c).
 You can find a detailed explanation of the VHDL standard levels in the [GHDL documentation](https://ghdl.github.io/ghdl/using/ImplementationOfVHDL.html#vhdl-standards).

 Please file a bug report including the netlist that you wanted to view.
-If you used our plugin to generate the netlist, you can find the file under `build/netlist/<top>.json` in your project directory.
+If you used our plugin to generate the netlist, you can find the file under `build/netlist/<top>-hier.json` in your project directory.
+This folder is hidden inside OneWare Studio by default, so you may need to use your system's file explorer to retrieve the file.

 ## `The server could not be reached` or `The address ... could not be resolved`